genesiscommunitysuccess/docs/docs/04_front-end/06_deploying/01_introduction.md

 You can confirm that by looking at the nginx configuration file found at `/etc/nginx/conf.d/localhost.conf`

-Here is what a default configuration file looks like.
+Here is what a default configuration file looks like:

 ```
 server {